-New Regulations for "Mortgage Bonds"
+"Mortgage Bonds"

-In 2012, the mortgage-covered bond legislation was approved by the Chilean congress.
-The new class of bonds, known as "mortgage bonds," are debt backed by the company that sells them, as well as by a pool of mortgages that in the event of insolvency the pool of mortgages are auctioned with the corresponding mortgage bond.
+In 2012, the mortgage-covered bond legislation was approved by the Chilean Congress.
+These bonds, known as "mortgage bonds," are debt backed by the company that sells them, as well as by a pool of mortgages that in the event of insolvency the pool of mortgages are auctioned with the corresponding mortgage bond.
 Unlike covered bonds, they are not be limited to banks.
-These bonds, if bought by banks, will be available for immediate liquidity in the Central Bank liquidity window and will have other restrictions as to the type of mortgage they will be funding, i.e. mortgage loans with loan-to-values of maximum 80%.
+These bonds, if bought by banks, are available for immediate liquidity in the

+Central Bank liquidity window and have other restrictions as to the type of mortgage they will be funding, i.e. mortgage loans with loan-to-values of maximum 80%.